Episode 2: Christian Boltanski's "Lumieres (blue square - Sylvie)" (2000)

 The French artist Christian Boltanski said, “The less information you have, the more open the work, the more you can think about it.”

-This quote doesn’t exactly invite visitors to this piece.
-Plenty of museum patrons are turned off by the inaccessibility, and especially the perceived deliberate inaccessibility, of a work of contemporary art.
-Art from the early side of Modernism – the Impressionists, the Picassos – are often given the benefit of the doubt—even if it’s hard to access, it still must be significant somehow – art history told us so.
-And more than that, they are seen as a clear reflection of the context in which they were created.
-A lady in dressed in chic 1870s Parisian fashions is clearly of her time.
-This is history, and this curator is telling me this matters, so it’s on me, as a visitor, to pay attention and learn something.
+Now, this quote doesn’t exactly invite visitors to this piece.
+Plenty of museum goers are turned off by the inaccessibility, and especially the perceived deliberate inaccessibility, of any work of contemporary art.
+Visitors tend to give art from the early side of Modernism – the Impressionists, the Picassos – a pass, and the benefit of the doubt.
+That, even if it’s hard to access, it still must be significant somehow, because art history told us so.
+And more than that, these objects are seen as a clear reflection of the context in which they were created.
+A lady dressed in chic 1870s Parisian fashions is clearly of her time.
+This is history, and this curator is telling me it matters, so it’s on me, as a visitor, to pay attention and learn something.

 But all bets are off when you walk into a contemporary gallery.
-No one is minding the store.
-Artists have been left on their own to problem solve for decades, and the results are, shall we say, mixed.
-It might seem like, as you look around the room, that none of these artist have ever talked to each other, and they certainly don’t seem to want to talk to you.
-Their work is so radically different from one another, as opposed to, say, the Impressionist gallery.
+It’s like, no one is minding the store.
+Artists have been left on their own to problem solve for decades, and the results are, shall we say, inconsistent.
+It might seem like, as you look around the room, that none of these artist have ever even talked to each other, and they certainly don’t seem to want to talk to you.
+Their work is so radically different from one another, as opposed to, say, the paintings in the Impressionist gallery.
 But these artists are reacting and responding to their contexts too.
 And you can’t tell the story of the second half of the twentieth century without acknowledging the trauma of the first half.

 But let’s return to this quote in the spirit in which Boltanski means it: “the less information you have, the more open the work, the more you can think about it.”

 The less information you have.
-For starters, who is she?
-That’s the question we ask of any portrait (except the Mona Lisa, the world’s most famous portrait that’s really about the artist).
-All we see is a grainy photograph of a girl who looks historical, like she wouldn’t have been out of place in Europe in the 30s or 40s, like she never lived her life in color.
-And we know what we associate with grainy black and white photos from Europe from the 30s and 40s, and when we add into the mix that Boltanski was born in France, in 1944, and in hiding from the Nazis, bingo!
+Well, for starters, who is she?
+That’s the question we ask of any portrait.
+All we see is a grainy photograph of a girl who looks historical, like she wouldn’t have been out of place in Europe in the 1930s or 40s, like she never lived her life in color.
+We know what we associate with grainy black and white photos from Europe from the 30s and 40s, and when we add into the mix that Boltanski was born in France, in 1944, and in hiding from the Nazis, bingo!
 We know exactly who she is – and where she must have ended up.

-Because art historians love putting things in boxes, Boltanski has been declared one of the poster children for Post-Holocaust representation art, although this wasn’t by his own design.
+Art historians are tasked with creating a canon, and have to put things in boxes, and therefore, Boltanski has been declared one of the poster children for Post-Holocaust representation art, but this wasn’t by his own design.
 Yes, he was born in Europe during WWII, and yes his family experienced the Holocaust first-hand, and some of his work, if you Google it, directly references the Holocaust.
 But very little of it.
 What he’s continually interested in, though, is memory, and death.
 As you can imagine, two pillars of post-Holocaust art, but it’s broader than that.
 He’s interested in how memory objectively works, and, more importantly, how it fails us.

 So what are we learning about ourselves?
 By telling ourselves the story of who she is – this tragic girl who never had a chance – we are participating in her anonymity.
 Because we are satisfied to tell a familiar story and leave it at that.
-And in doing so, we wipe away all of the tiny details that actually make us who we are, what makes us living, breathing people.
-Boltanski calls this process “a series of little deaths” each time we forget a detail of a person once they die.
-And we draw broad strokes instead, of an icon, as the MFA has done in its wall text: “an icon of humanity.”
+And in doing so, we wipe away all of the tiny details that actually make us who we are, what make us living, breathing people.
+Boltanski called this process “a series of little deaths” every time we forget the details of a person once they die.
+And we draw broad strokes instead, of an icon, as the MFA has done in its wall text: she is “an icon of humanity.”
 She is, and that’s exactly the problem.
 Again, you can understand why so many scholars of post-Holocaust art are rightly quick to prop up Boltanski as putting his finger on exactly what was lost.
-And you can also understand why Boltanski himself wouldn’t have wanted to limit is work to that narrow an interpretation.
-We all will die, and it’s going to take a lot of effort for our loved ones to remember us accurately.
-And he wants us simply to think about that.
+And you can also understand why Boltanski himself wouldn’t have wanted to limit his work to that narrow an interpretation.
+We will all die, and it’s going to take a lot of effort for our loved ones to remember us accurately.
+And he simply wants us to think about that.